quantifyearth/shark/specs/shark.md

 ((from ghcr.io/osgeo/gdal:ubuntu-small-3.6.4))
 ```

-Once we have a GDAL environment available to us, when can write shell fragments
+Once we have a GDAL environment available to us, we can write shell fragments
 using that environment.

 ## Shark Run